 Biopsy is rarely necessary.

-Treat EM supportively and consider prophylactic antiviral drugs if HSV is the suspected cause and recurrences are frequent.
+Treat erythema multiforme supportively and consider prophylactic antiviral drugs if HSV is the suspected cause and recurrences are frequent.